 I’m not too fussed for gadgets but one that tracks my daily steps is pretty darn handy.
 Having the goal of 10,000 steps (about 8km) in mind is a good motivational tool that can help to focus your efforts on staying moving throughout the day.
 You may be surprised at how much or little you already do.
 It won’t help tackle any issues around healthy eating nor behavioural weight gain so don’t become too fixated on the numbers.
 It’s more so a great tool to understand your physical activity patterns and where changes can be made.

 Why at least 10,000 steps?
 The recommendation of 10,000 steps a day originally came from Japanese researchers in the 1960s.
 Dr Hatano’s calculations estimated that 10,000 steps could burn around 20% of an individual’s caloric intake and improve health and fitness.
 Either way 10,000 is a great baseline and over that is going to be a bonus.

 If you are fitting in 10,000 steps a day you may find yourself wanting to nod off a little earlier.
 This is a good thing!
 Our deepest sleep occurs before midnight so aim to hit the sack as earlier as you can.

-I find parents today are so used to functioning on ‘tired mode’ that it’s taken as the norm.
-No binge worthy show is more important than good quality sleep.
+I find parents today are so used to functioning in ‘tired mode’ that it’s taken as the norm.
+No binge-worthy show is more important than good quality sleep.
 Other benefits include increased energy, hormone balancing, appetite reduction (we look for sugar to stay awake), lower stress and a sharper mind.
 Experts are also finding links between mood disorders (anxiety, depression) and poor sleep and chronic sleeping issues can actually trigger mental health issues.